Waste Warriors

 - Samples are posted from Sydney in compostable bags (from Hero Packaging and Better Packaging Co) and we now use Herotape paper tape for all sampling coming out of Head Office.

-- A ‘blue bin’ has been purchased to recycle 10 cent bottles through St George Recyclers.
-We are working on setting up an account for the proceeds to fund our chosen charity partner.
+- A ‘blue bin‘ has been purchased to recycle 10 cent bottles and cans through St George Recyclers.

 - Donna has created pouches to dispose of pens, cans and batteries which are emptied at waste disposal sites such as Officeworks and Bunnings.

-- Introduced dedicated waste sorting bins for production & sampling.
+- Introduced dedicated recycled waste sorting bins for all office staff.

 Charity Partners